surajnani-99/Microservices-Application/README.md

 # Microservices-Application
-This is a Repository contains 3 Micro-service application which are written in java integrated with spring boot and also it contians all the code which is useful for the integration to azure devops
+This is a Repository contains 3 Micro-service application which are written in java integrated with spring boot and also it contains all the code which is useful for the integration to azure devops.